Zeemari/tumbu-app/README.md

 # Timbu Shopping App

-Welcome to the Timbu Shopping App, a React Native application designed with a user-friendly interface of a Figma UI design featuring all products, cart and .
+Welcome to the Timbu Shopping App, a React Native application with a user-friendly interface inspired by a Figma UI design.
+The app features a home page with a slider showcasing various items and special offers, as well as highlighted products.
+Despite the challenges, I have worked hard to implement few of  the requirements and i will continue to strive for improvement in mobile development.

 ## Table of Contents